ty-dwyer/Security-Device/README.md

 >After running the code input individual digits 0-9.
 If a non integer is entered the machine will restart your code input.
 After the correct passcode is entered it will prompt you for the key enter 1 or 4 for the corresponding lock and unlock.
 If anything else is entered as the key the machine will ask you for the passcode again.

+Unit Test Coverage
+This lockCheck function takes in a key, which is a numerical unlock or lock value and the current LockStatus which tells us if the access is currently locked and unlocked.
+This code block, or method, is called when the correct sequence is entered to the keypad.

 Known Bugs
 >no bugs it is perfect like my physiche